prg-grp/je-lang/README.md

 ```
 In this snippet, the *@Enclave*, *@Secret* and *@Gateway* annotations and the 'declassify' method are the J<sub>E</sub> abstractions.
 The class-level *@Enclave* annotation denotes that the annotated class is to be placed inside the enclave.
 The field-level *@Secret* annotation denotes secret fields whose values must not leak outside the SGX enclave.
 The *@Gateway* annotation specifies that the anotated methods are accessible from the non-enclave environment.

+### Credits
+J<sub>E</sub> is a project developed at the Technical University of Darmstadt, University of St. Gallen and KTH Royal Institute of Technology.